 Applications are sorted by schools, then by junior/senior classification.
 Determine number of juniors/seniors eligible in each School/college according to the 4% requirement, using Enrollment Statistics.

-OCTOBER 28-29 - Members of the Selection Committee (made up of officers, Faculty Adviser, and representatives of schools not included in the officers) meet in the office of the Coordinator to read the essays, marking them Yes, No or Maybe.
-Final determination is made by the Faculty Adviser and Coordinator.
+OCTOBER 28-29 - Members of the Selection Committee (made up of officers, Chapter Adviser, and representatives of schools not included in the officers) meet in the office of the Coordinator to read the essays, marking them Yes, No or Maybe.
+Final determination is made by the Chapter Adviser and Coordinator.
 List of invitees, along with lists of Graduate and Professional Deans’ nominees is given to the secretarial staff for letters of invitation or regrets.

 NOVEMBER 7 - Mail invitation and regret letters.
 Invitation letters to honoraries.